-Some of these issues are mitigated by the combination of passive remote sensing data with Light Detection and Ranging (LiDAR), which uses the reflected signal from actively emitting lasers to measure distances to points within the field of view.
+Some of these issues are mitigated by the combination of passive remote sensing data and Light Detection and Ranging (LiDAR), which uses the reflected signal from actively emitting lasers to measure distances to points within the field of view.
 This results in a 3-D-point cloud representing objects within the scanned area (see Figure 5).
 This notably reduces the saturation issue: Signals from the forest ground and information on vertical biomass distribution are captured even in case of very dense canopies (Rodríguez-Veiga, et al., 2017; Dubayah, et al., 2020).
-Since LiDAR scans are generally carried out using dedicated aircrafts, their acquisition is costly, especially if large forest areas are to be monitored.
-They are therefore often used for calibration of passive optical methods or as secondary data source (Csillik, et al., 2019).
-Satellite-borne LiDAR could mitigate this cost-issue yet is a relatively recent development with limited availability to date (Rodríguez-Veiga, et al., 2017).
-A notable example is the NASA's GEDI mission currently deployed aboard the International Space Station (GEDI, 2022; Dubayah, et al., 2020).
+Since LiDAR scans are generally carried out using dedicated aircraft, their acquisition is costly, especially if large forest areas are to be monitored.
+They are therefore often used to calibrate passive optical methods or as secondary data source (Csillik, et al., 2019).
+Satellite-borne LiDAR could mitigate this cost issue, yet is a relatively recent development with limited availability to date (Rodríguez-Veiga, et al., 2017).
+A notable example is NASA's GEDI mission, currently deployed aboard the International Space Station (GEDI, 2022; Dubayah, et al., 2020).

-The problem of cloud obstruction faced by all optical (passive or active) optical systems is in principle solved by microwave earth observation sensors using synthetic apertures.
-Both aircraft-borne and satellite-borne approaches exist.
-In these cases, the ability to image biomass underneath a dense canopy crucially depends on the wavelength of generated radiation, whereby longer wavelengths are better suited to penetrate to lower forest levels.
-While no space-borne solution with adequate wavelength exists to date (Rodríguez-Veiga, et al., 2017), the upcoming ESA "biomass" mission is envisioned to fill this gap and enable a global microwave-based assessment of above-ground biomass (European Space Agency, 2022).
+The problem of cloud obstruction faced by all (passive or active) optical systems is in principle solved by microwave earth observation sensors using synthetic apertures.
+Both aircraftborne and satellite-borne approaches exist.
+In these cases, the ability to image biomass underneath a dense canopy crucially depends on the wavelength of the generated radiation, whereby longer wavelengths are better suited to penetrate to lower forest levels.
+While no space-borne solution with an appropriate wavelength exists at present (Rodríguez-Veiga, et al., 2017), the ESA's upcoming "biomass" mission is intended to fill this gap and enable a global microwave-based assessment of above-ground biomass (European Space Agency, 2022).